 Ph.D.
-Student in Theatre and Futures Initiative Fellow
+Candidate in Theatre and Performance and Futures Initiative Fellow

 Read his full CV at http://www.westerling.nu